sanity-io/sanity-mcp-server/README.md

 # Sanity MCP Server <!-- omit in toc -->

+> [!NOTE]
+> **This repository is archived and no longer actively maintained.**
+> We now recommend using our hosted server at **[mcp.sanity.io](https://mcp.sanity.io)** which offers streamable HTTP transport, OAuth authentication, continually updated tools, and production-ready reliability without any local setup required.

 > Transform your content operations with AI-powered tools for Sanity.
 Create, manage, and explore your content through natural language conversations in your favorite AI-enabled editor.

 Sanity MCP Server implements the [Model Context Protocol](https://modelcontextprotocol.ai) to connect your Sanity projects with AI tools like Claude, Cursor, and VS Code.
 It enables AI models to understand your content structure and perform operations through natural language instructions.